webcd/lightwords/README.md

 # Lightwords

-A minimal WordPress starter theme.
+Not so minimal WordPress starter theme.
 Powered by Twig, Gulp and Sass, based on Timber-starter-theme!

 ## Requirements